nikkNizz/Drawish/README.md

 You can save the framed image in base64 format to the clipboard from the "Camera->To base64" menu.
 [Video](https://drive.google.com/file/d/1nAk2Pm1FmSXZ3rD-pW398qp9vDhU7IQS/view?usp=sharing)

+#### Window
+From the "Sizes->Window size" menu you can set the size of the Drawish window.
+From the "About->Capture me (to clipboard)" menu or with the Alt+K combination you can save the screenshot of the window to the clipboard.

 #### Features
 Here are some of Drawish's unique features (The most common functions are omitted):